 - Epsom salt can also be used for enema.
 But make sure to use warm water rather than cold water by adding 2 – 4 teaspoons of Epsom salt in 1 glass of water.
 Use in a rubber syringe and follow the guidelines on the surface of enema syringe.

-You need to also have a balanced diet, do regular exercises etc, to completely get relief from the constipation.
+You need to also have a balanced diet, do regular exercises etc, have fruits like prunes regularly to completely get relief from the constipation.

 If you have any other remedies or any questions related to this topic then feel free to share with us.

 I live the beautiful city of Baltimore, where my husband works.

 I’m from India.
 I have been visiting India on and off for past few years and my mom was an inspiration for me to start this site.
 She has a wealth of knowledge on home remedies for a large number of health problems, and we grew up in an environment where frequent visits to the doctor just wasn’t logistically or financially feasible.

 Despite this, she managed to raise a family of healthy kids, and my goal here at Home Remedies for Life is to pass on some of her knowledge of natural remedies.